openfisca/openfisca-doc/contribute/README.md

 ## Why contribute to OpenFisca?

-OpenFisca is a project being developed under the GPLv3 license or later.
+OpenFisca is a project being developed under the AGPL-3.0 license.
 The source code is freely available and modifiable.

+We encourage improvements and evolutions of the software to be shared back, for it allows the community to grow through improvements to the core engine and updates to the modeled tax-benefix systems.

 We encourage users to send their comments and suggestions for improvement, and to report any inaccuracy or error they might have found.